muscbridge/DKE/README.md

 ## Running DKE from source code in MATLAB
 Most of the source code for DKE is in the mfiles subdirectory, which should be added to your MATLAB path.
+The subdirectory that has the gradient vectors file that you use should be added to your MATLAB path, or else the full path name of the gradient vectors file used should be specified in the fn_gradients parameter in the input parameter file.

 DKE makes use of MEX files (MATLAB executable files) for speed.
 Previously-compiled MEX files are in the subdirectories that end in "*mex".
 To use these files, add the appropriate subdirectory to your MATLAB path.
 For example, if you want to run DKE in MATLAB on macOS:
 ```
 >> addpath /path/to/mfiles
+>> addpath /path/to/gradientVectors
 >> addpath /path/to/mac64mex
 >> dke /path/to/DKEParameters.dat
 ```